dliggat/curate/README.md

 ### Add a CUR Report to the system

-A CUR report is added by adding an item to the prod DynamoDB table:
+A CUR report is added by adding an item to the prod DynamoDB table. `DATA` refers to a filename (without extension) in the `data/` directory.

 ```
-aws dynamodb put-item --table-name curate-prod-config --item file://data/example.json
+DATA=example make put-ddb
 ```